Troubleshooting common deployment issues

 Download/upload actions are not available

 Download/upload actions may not be available because of a missing mapping.
 If a file or folder that you want to download is not configured in any mapping, PhpStorm will not download it.
 Mappings can be configured as described in the Map project folders to folders on the server and the URL addresses to access them.

 For some actions, a default deployment server needs to be selected on the Deployment page of the Settings/Preferences dialog.

 Some folders are not deployed

-This can also be configured from the the Deployment page of the Settings/Preferences dialog.
+This can also be configured from the Deployment page of the Settings/Preferences dialog.
 Open the Excluded Paths tab for the server and remove the excluded path.
-Please note that both the source and the target folders should be checked.
+Note that both the source and the target folders should be checked.
 Folders can also be excluded by name on the Options page under Exclude items by name.

 Sharing deployment configurations between projects